 If you do not intend to use your credit card too much, then paying an annual fee for a reward card may not be worth it.
 Any points you accumulate in a year may not amount to much of an exchange gift, and may even be less than the fee you paid to get such a card.
 With a no frills credit card that does not carry an annual fee, you can use that money for something you genuinely want, and you will not be limited by the tie-ins that accompany reward schemes.
-Also bear in mind that some reward schemes have a separate fee attached to them, on top of the card’s basic annual fee.
+Also bear in mind that some reward schemes have a separate fee attached to them, in addition to the card’s basic annual fee.

 Lower interest rates

 A reward scheme is a partnership between the credit card company and certain enlisted retailers, companies or airlines, whose products you ultimately exchange your points for.
 Credit card providers pay a price for this, and this is often reflected in a higher interest rate for the customer.
 A no frills credit card with a low interest rate on purchases does not have those associated costs so it can keep its interest rate lower.